 NICE’s core purpose is to help practitioners and commissioners get the best possible care to patients fast while ensuring value for the taxpayer.
 We do this by producing guidance for health and care practitioners and providing rigorous and independent assessment of new health technologies.

-Historically NICE has had a cautious risk appetite and sought to operate with a low level of risk wherever possible given the impact of our recommendations and need to ensure confidence in our work.
-However, with the pace of change in the health and care system NICE must adopt a more nuanced risk appetite in which we accept, and seek, a wider degree of risk while remaining committed to robust methods, processes, and internal governance.
+Given the impact of our recommendations and need to ensure confidence in our work, NICE has traditionally adopted a cautious risk appetite towards guidance development.
+However, with the pace of change and innovation in the health and care system NICE must adopt a more nuanced risk appetite in which we accept, and seek, a wider degree of risk while remaining committed to robust methods, processes, and internal governance.

-NICE has an ambitious transformation strategy to ensure we continue to meet the needs of our key users.
+NICE has embarked on an ambitious transformation strategy to ensure we continue to meet the needs of our key users.
 This includes developing new ways of working to ensure our guidance is more relevant, timely and useable.
-To achieve these transformation goals, we will maximise opportunities to be more agile, efficient and make the best use of data and new technologies to improve our products and our users’ experience.
+To achieve these transformation goals, we will maximise opportunities to be more innovative, agile, efficient and make the best use of data and new technologies to improve our products and our users’ experience.
 We are therefore seeking to accept a greater degree of risk and move towards an open risk appetite across product, process and technology innovation while ensuring the implications of the transformation are managed as set out below.
 Our risk appetite is premised on the need to ensure compliance with statutory requirements and our obligations under Managing Public Money as set out in our standing financial instructions.

 Reputation: NICE is a globally recognised organisation with a reputation for excellence.
 Our guidance is scrutinised by a range of stakeholders who look to NICE to provide the highest quality advice.
 We remain committed to retaining this reputation and seek to maintain a cautious appetite for reputational risk in which we recognise the risk of not taking action or changing the way we work.

-Finance: NICE is mandated to deliver a balanced budget each year and achieve the best value for money for taxpayers.
+Finance: NICE is mandated to deliver a balanced budget each year and achieve value for money for taxpayers.
 We are required to demonstrate transparency and probity but also ensure the effective use of public funds and therefore our appetite for financial risk is cautious, but minimalist to any risk to financial propriety and regularity.

 Governance: NICE is a public body, accountable to government, and we aim to operate with the highest standards of probity and in compliance with all relevant legislation.
 Our appetite for governance risk is therefore cautious.
 However, this is premised on the recognition that the approach to governance must be proportionate as an over-complex or risk averse approach could undermine the effective use of public resources.